 Our friend and fellow physio Rich Norris joins us in Part 3 of this series to talk about expectations following ACL reconstruction.
 Rich is a knee specialist in one of our recommended clinics and has created thekneeresource.com a fantastic website with a great collection of videos and resources.
 Follow Rich on Twitter via @thekneeresource and be sure to check out his website, it’s a gold mine for knee knowledge!

 If you missed Part 1 or 2 of this series you can find them both HERE.

-If you’d like to find out more about rehab for runners including gait analysis, load management and evidence-based treatment of key running injuries join us on Running Repairs, we’ve just announced a new course date this coming May in Hampshire;
+If you’d like to find out more about rehab for runners including gait analysis, load management and evidence-based treatment of key running injuries join us on Running Repairs, we’ve just announced new course dates in Cardiff, Dublin and Reading – find out more HERE.

 Over to Rich!…

 How long might you anticipate rehab to be for someone following ACL reconstruction?